joeyism/ArconaiAudio/README.md

 ```

 and you will see a selection

 ![selecting show type](docs/images/Screenshot_2019-03-16_18-04-54.png)

 After selection a show type, the relevant show names will be displayed.
 In the input menu, you can type in the show you want to listen to.
+Word completion is automatically enabled, so pressing `TAB` will help selection.
+Selection through `UP` or `DOWN` arrow keys also works.

 ![selecting show name](docs/images/Screenshot_2019-03-16_18-04-04.png)

 **NOTE**: Show names are case sensitive